Sunday, November 3, 2024

 New to me or not- as mentioned, new to me.
 Definitely would rewatch

 Where did I watch it- Amazon Prime.
 That said, in the public domain (always has been due to copyright/licensing mix ups when it first came out) so you can find it lots of places.
-I would say the colourised version on Amazon is janky and I would say maybe find something in the original black and white.
+I would say the colourised version on Amazon is janky and I would say maybe find it somewhere in the original black and white.

 Film 30- Under the Skin (2013)